-Unfortunately, it is not possible to restore or regenerate enamel because unlike bone or skin, it is a non-organic tissue that lacks the ability to grow.
+Unfortunately, it isn't possible to restore or regenerate enamel because it's a non-organic tissue that lacks the ability to grow.
 Moreover, there is no other source of enamel in the body that can be used for the process of grafting.
 However, tooth enamel that has been mildly damaged by demineralization can be repaired with some careful attention.

-What can I eat to remineralize my teeth?
+What can I eat to remineralise my teeth?

-Foods rich in calcium, such as almonds, cheese, milk, and leafy green vegetables, can all help with tooth remineralization.
+Foods rich in calcium, such as almonds, cheese, milk, and leafy green vegetables, can all help with tooth remineralisation.
 Phosphorus-rich foods can also help.
 This includes foods like eggs, fish, and non-processed meat.

 Can baking soda remineralise teeth?

-While baking soda does not directly mineralize teeth, it may aid the process.
-For instance, it reduces acidity in the mouth.
-This is because a higher level of acidity can disrupt the natural layer of minerals naturally deposited on the enamel of a tooth.
-A reduced acidity level also makes it easier for fluoride toothpaste to remineralize and rebuild the enamel.
+While baking soda does not directly mineralize teeth, it may aid the process by reducing acidity in the mouth.
+This is because a higher level of acidity can disrupt the natural layer of minerals on the enamel.
+A reduced acidity level also makes it easier for fluoride toothpaste to remineralise and rebuild the enamel.

 Can you reverse tooth decay?

-A cavity occurs due to the loss of minerals from the enamel.
-This is definitely reversible in the early stages with the help of different remedies like baking soda, fluoride remineralizing toothpaste, and probiotics, but this is not a guarantee.
+A cavity can occur due to the loss of minerals from the enamel.
+It is possible to reverse this in the early stages with the help of different remedies like baking soda, fluoride remineralizing toothpaste, and probiotics, but this is not a guarantee.
 If the process of tooth decay continues, more minerals keep getting lost, weakening the enamel, deepening the cavity, and causing tooth pain.
 At this stage, the cavity becomes irreversible and enamel repair requires a filling.